JuneSYi/CloudPractice/Docker/README.md

 ###### ./Dockertest/Dockerfile
 - uses python alpine image from docker hub
 - WORKDIR /code - where all files will be placed for later cmds to come
-- COPY - we copy the local requirements.txt file into the container (in WORKDIR /code)
+- COPY - I coped the local requirements.txt file into the container (in WORKDIR /code)
-- we run pip install -r requirements.txt
+- I ran pip install -r requirements.txt
 - COPY . . - is copying everything in the current directory into the container at the specified WORKDIR
 ###### ./Dockertest/docker-compose.yml
 - file is self-explanatory, use https://docs.docker.com/compose/gettingstarted/ if you'd like more specific details